Dimanjan/autoURLcopy/readme.md

-copy url automatically whenever a text is copied
+A chrome extension to copy url automatically whenever a text is copied